littlebenlittle/financial-planner/site/blog/02-Defining-the-Process.md

 So how do we formally specify this intuitive rule?

-## Semantics of Event-Driven Archicitures
+## Semantics of Event-Driven Architectures

 The semantics of a specification tell us the *meaning*, that is how the properties of a system's input relate to properties of the system's output.